-Including the incoming class, we have 25 graduate students currently.
+Including the incoming class, we have 30 graduate students currently.
 We believe that the richness of a graduate program depends greatly on the variety of experiences and backgrounds of its students and faculty.
-Accordingly, our program currently includes students from Latino, Asian, and multiethnic backgrounds, and those of gay, as well as straight, sexual orientations.
-As is true of most clinical psychology programs, the majority of our students are women (76%).
+Accordingly, our program includes students from Latino, African-American, Asian, and multiethnic backgrounds, and those of gay, as well as straight, sexual orientations.
+As is true of most clinical psychology programs, the majority of our students are women (77%).
 There is wide variation in social economic background, and students come from all over the nation and from other countries.
 Applications from students of diverse backgrounds are encouraged and carefully considered.

-Because of the close supervision given to each student, we aim for a class of approximately five students from among the 275-325 applicants in any academic year.
+Because of the close supervision given to each student, we aim for a class of approximately six students from among the 350-400 applicants in any academic year.
 Considerable attention is given to upper-division coursework, letters of recommendation, GRE scores, and the applicant's personal statement.
 Around a fifth of admitted students have a prior MA or MS degree.
 A strong interest in research and demonstration of an aptitude or potential for research are the major criteria for admission.
 Students will be accepted for full-time doctoral training only.
 The typical course of study is six years; this includes the year of pre-doctoral internship training.

 The program embraces a mentorship training model.
 Individual faculty members select, from among the applicant pool, students with congruent research interests to consider for admission to the program.
 Thus a student's personal statement should indicate his or her research interests and training, as well as his or her choice(s) of the faculty mentor with whom they are most interested in working.